DUI and Refusal of a Breath or Blood Test in Pennsylvania

 Although refusal of DUI testing can make a case more challenging, you still have every right to dispute the charges and attempt to have them reduced or withdrawn.

-The court savvy and experienced DUI Lawyers at Saadzoi Law can help you with this process.
+The court-savvy and experienced DUI Lawyers at The Law Offices of Wana Saadzoi, Esquire LLC can help you with this process.
 Attorney Saadzoi has years of experience in winning DUI cases and other criminal cases in court.
 She is a successful DUI attorney who cares about her clients and improving their lives.

 Call DUI Attorney Wana Saadzoi for a free case evaluation.
 Her years of experience have given her a track record of not just being an excellent attorney, but being the highest-rated criminal attorney in Southeast Pennsylvania.